+<INTEGER>

-Format <INTEGER> Default 300 Specifies the timeout for idle TCP connections.
+Specifies the timeout for idle TCP connections.
 If no communication is received by the server on the connection after the timeout, the server closes the connection.
 There is an exception for connections made to the server on port 15001 (default); timeout events are ignored on the server for such connections established by a client utility or scheduler.
-Responsibility rests with the client to close the connection first (See Appendix F: Large Cluster Considerations on page 277 for additional information.).
-If you use Moab Workload Manager, prevent communication errors by giving tcp_timeout at least twice the value of the Moab RMPOLLINTERVAL.
+Responsibility rests with the client to close the connection first.
+See Large Cluster Considerations on page 315 for additional information.

+If you use Moab Workload Manager, prevent communication errors by giving tcp\timeout at least twice the value of the Moab RMPOLLINTERVAL (see the Moab Workload Manager Administrator Guide).